halestudio/hale-cli-rlp/README.md

-hale-cli-seed
+hale-cli-rlp
 =============

-Template project for a custom hale command line interface.
+Custom hale command line interface for LVermGeo RLP.

 The CLI lists available commands when run without arguments.
+RLP specific commands can be found in the category `rlp`.

 Build